opensearch-project/project-website/_posts/2026-02-01-skip-index-based-aggregation-optimizations.md

 ## What is a Skiplist?

 A skiplist is a probabilistic data structure that allows efficient searching through ordered data by maintaining multiple levels of "skip pointers."
-Think of it like an express lane system on a highway—you can skip over large sections of traffic to reach your destination faster.
+Think of it like an express lane system on a highway, you can skip over large sections of traffic to reach your destination faster.

 Lucene has long used skiplists for term positions in inverted indexes, enabling efficient conjunction (AND) queries.
 Starting with Lucene 10.0, skiplists are now optionally available on top of numeric doc values through [PR #13449](https://github.com/apache/lucene/pull/13449).
-This extension brings the same skip-ahead efficiency to numeric fields like timestamps, prices, and counters.
+This extension brings the same skip ahead efficiency to numeric fields like timestamps, prices, and counters.

 ### How Lucene Implements Skiplists

 Lucene's skiplist implementation uses a hierarchical structure with 4 levels, where each level summarizes data at exponentially increasing intervals of 2^12 (4,096) documents:

-For a worst-case index with 2^31-1 (~2 billion) documents, the skiplist hierarchy would have approximately 524,288 entries at level 1, just 128 at level 2, and only 1 at level 3—dramatically reducing the search space from billions to hundreds of checks.
+For a worst case index with 2^31-1 (~2 billion) documents, the skiplist hierarchy would have approximately 524,288 entries at level 1, just 128 at level 2, and only 1 at level 3, dramatically reducing the search space from billions to hundreds of checks.

 At each skip interval, Lucene encodes these critical pieces of metadata:

 1. **Minimum value** in the range
 2. **Maximum value** in the range
 3. **Min Doc ID** in the range